reachjason/Web3-Operator-Handbook/ch02-executing.md

 Why is this such a powerful exercise?
 There’s a couple of reasons why starting here is quite powerful.
 It helps you, your team and community with painting a picture for where you’re headed and opens doors for them if they want to join.
 This significantly increases the chances that this will become a reality.
 This also forms a basis for a workback plan.

 Visualization is a hard exercise, and especially so in decentralized teams.
 However, allowing thoughts to run free allows you to really dream up a possible reality.
 Once you’ve aligned and locked in on what this vision is, keep it handy.
+3 years in crypto is a lot of time, but sur

 ## 1 Year Plan